 If ever a space can be calm yet chaotic at the same time, it has got to be Victoria’s Inner Harbour and Ships Point.
 Spend just a brief time at the harbour and you may see international ferries, seaplanes, kayakers, whale watchers, harbour cruises, water taxis, tug boats and personal yachts all coming and going with the harbour police conducting the marine traffic like a grandiose symphony orchestra.
 It is beautiful to watch and one of the most iconic things to do in Victoria BC.

 Visiting Fisherman’s Wharf is one of the coolest things to do in Victoria BC because of all the funk they have managed to pack into a relatively small space.
-You’ll stroll past incredibly colourful and eclectic floating homes, each distinctly decorated by their live-aboard owners.
+You’ll stroll past incredibly colourful and eclectic floating homes (currently roped off due to the pandemic), each distinctly decorated by their live-aboard owners.
 There is unique gift shopping, food kiosks serving up tantalizing meals and eco-tourism shops welcoming you onboard.
 Further down the docks are working fishing boats where you can buy fresh seafood right off the boat.
 Fisherman’s Wharf is a must-see gem in Victoria.

 Any time of year if the right time to visit Goldstream Provincial Park.
-Just a short distance from downtown Victoria, Goldstream is a perfect destination for a walk through old-growth rainforest or a hike up Mount Finlayson for the more adventurous.
+About a 30-minute driving distance from downtown Victoria, Goldstream is a perfect destination for a walk through old-growth rainforest or a hike up Mount Finlayson for the more adventurous.
 Bring some firewood and enjoy a fire at one of the parks pits for the ultimate back-to-nature experience.

 Did you miss the salmon run?
 Don’t worry, mother nature isn’t done yet.
 Visit Goldstream Park in December or January to witness eagles feasting on the salmon carcasses.
 The park has closed the estuary to the public and this has resulted in many eagles coming to the area to feast – over 250 in a single day!